zhengshuai1001/JiKouCompany/README.md

 If you fear failure, you will never go anywhere.

 The thing that is really hard, and really amazing, is giving up on being perfect and beginning the work of becoming yourself.

+One's destination is never a place but rather a new way of looking at things.